Kgo222/ClassroomClarity/notebooks/maddie/README.md

 - Finished soldering components, happy with the results
 - Will test functionality tomorrow at team meeting

+### 4/18/2025 Version 2 Testing
+- Soldered an LED array for testing
+- desoldered some pins for screen connection
+    - Pad from PCB for screen connection came off & trace peeled back
+    - tried to soler wire directly to microcontroller pin but connection to screen didnt seem to be working
+    - Determined that a new board needed to be soldered
+- Began soldering components onto new board
+- DC/DC converter is now on backorder so we have to live with the 2 converters we have

 ## Team Meeting Notes